 The authors of this study found that almost one-third of patients who have an abdominal aortic aneurysm discovered incidentally on diagnostic imaging did not have any follow up imaging, and even when monitoring did occur, it was not performed with the frequency outlined in well known clinical practice guidelines.
 Incomplete monitoring was not associated with patient co-morbidity; in fact, the only findings related to lack of adequate follow up were advancing age and increased size of the aneurysm at detection.

 These are fascinating findings that identify a serious problem in the continuity of patient care: not all patients with a potentially life threatening condition received adequate follow up.
-While this alone is important for aneuryms, it is likely these results apply to other conditions.
+While this alone is important for aneurysms, it is likely these results apply to other conditions.
 How many solitary pulmonary nodules, abnormal iron studies, or other results are not followed appropriately?
 Furthermore, this study provides little guidance towards preventing this problem.

 It’s a common clinical conundrum: defining who is responsible for incidental but important findings from diagnostic tests performed by physicians other than the family physician.
 Is it the family physician, the ordering physician, or both?